dfinity/motoko/design/StableRegions-20230209.md

 maximum size of stable memory for a canister today (32GB).
 With 32k regions at 8MB each, well over the maximum stable memory size is used (256GB compared to 32GB, the limit today)

-Tension 2 is introduced because we want a design that will continue to work even when canisters can store more stable data than today (32GB).

 ## Design details